Healthy Bedtime Snacks To Eat Before Sleep

 Kiwis have also been shown to have some sleep-inducing properties.
 In one study, adults with self-reported sleep problems were instructed to eat two kiwis an hour before bedtime .
 After four weeks of eating kiwis, participants were able to fall asleep faster, sleep for longer, and experience better sleep quality.

 If you prefer to keep sugar consumption to a minimum, you may still find some fruits adequate for a bedtime snack.
 Tart cherries (and tart cherry juice) have been shown to improve sleep quality and reduce symptoms of insomnia.
 This is because they contain melatonin and other compounds that contribute to better sleep.
-You may want to try drinking a glass of tart cherry juice about an hour before bed, or you can add tart cherries to your protein smoothie, oatmeal or yogurt.
+You may want to try drinking a glass of tart cherry juice about an hour or two before bed.
+You can also add tart cherries to your protein smoothie, oatmeal or yogurt.

 Nuts and Seeds